-Introduction to Human Services and Social Work is intended as an introductory course for the student who plans to work with people in need.
-The course will provide the student with an overview of the information and skills needed to effectively work with a variety of populations in their community.
-The course will include information about the necessary personal qualities, service delivery systems and basic skills.
-It will also provide an overview of the history of the helping profession and how social policy influences the profession.
+This course is an introduction to the field of social work.
+It is intended to provide a history of the profession, current trends, identification of people in need and the professionals who work in the field.
+This course is a survey course for those who are interested in helping people and plan to work with people in need.
+The course will include information about the necessary personal qualities, service delivery systems, and basic skills.
 Students will become familiar with the service providers in the local area.
 Additionally, students will examine their personal feelings and motivations related to becoming a helper.